In this mini-lesson you will learn the use of preterite vs imperfect and the main differences between the two.

 Preterite vs Imperfect: Differences

-While preterite is used for actions in the past that were completed, imperfect describes actions in the past that were not completed.
+While preterite is used for actions in the past that were completed, imperfect describes actions that are seen as an ongoing process.

 - Jugué con mis amigos ayer (preterite). → I played with my friends yesterday.

 - Jugaba con mis amigos (imperfect). → I used to play with my friends/I would play with my friends/I was playing with my friends.

 Preterite tense has a definite beginning and the end of a past action, although it is not always clearly mentioned.
 However, imperfect describes past actions without a clear beginning or end.

 - Ana trabajó de las 8:00 de la mañana hasta las 5:00 de la tarde en la fábrica (preterite). → Ana worked from 8:00am to 5:00pm at the factory.